keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 Therefore, the traffic matrix can be a good representation of the communication characteristics of an iterative application despite the loss of temporal order.
-In future, we plan to apply trace segmentation\ [@Alawneh2016] techniques on the communication trace and divide it into multiple communication phases and then simulate each phase individually to further improve the accuracy of simulation for applications with significantly time-varying communication patterns.
+In future, we plan to apply trace segmentation\ [@Alawneh2016] techniques on the communication trace.
+This technique would segment a trace into multiple communication phases, which could then be simulated individually to further improve the accuracy of simulation for applications with significantly time-varying communication patterns.

 ## MPI Profiler